About basic disk and dynamic disk

 A prime program for cloning dynamic disk in Windows 10

 To copy dynamic disk without disk conversion, you will need a specialized utility—AOMEI Backupper Professional.
 It supports all Windows PC operating systems like Windows 10/8/7/Vista/XP.
-It offers you the function of Disk/System/Partition Clone for basic disks, and dynamic disks are supported in the last two types of clone.
+It offers you the function of Disk Clone, Partition Clone and System Clone (to move OS to new drive) for basic disks, and dynamic disks are supported in the last two types of clone.
 If you plan to clone dynamic disk to SSD, it allows you to align partition to optimize the performance of the destination SSD.

 What’s more, the cloning process will run in the background, so you can work on the computer during the process.
 Learn detailed steps of cloning dynamic disk in Windows 10 via AOMEI Backupper in the next part.